Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 Approaching Infinity
 * If we move away from the idea of 'Inifinity' being an etheral aspect.
 And instead understand it as an attribute of something.
 We can begin to use infinitie, as a 'calculation complex'.
-Leading to the attributues created within the 'Inifinities XLS'.
-Which are  functions of either ' Negative or Positive' Power ratio's, which we can then assign to Lambda based equations.
+The attributues created within 'Inifinities XLS' are functions of 'Negative and Positive' Power ratio's, which can then be assigned to Lambda based equations.

 # Lambda_Sequencer_in_Multiplication : Base Equation.